-Ashley M. Calligan — Owner/Artistic Director
+Ashley M. Calligan

-Ashley M. Calligan (Nemeth) is from Denver, Colorado and has been teaching ballet for 22 years.
+Ashley M. Calligan (Nemeth) is from Denver, Colorado and has been teaching ballet for 26 years.
 Ms. Calligan trained at The Academy of Colorado Ballet, The Academy of Russian Ballet, and Burklyn Ballet Theatre.
 While dancing she performed numerous roles including; Lilac Fairy in The Sleeping Beauty, Soloist in Paquita, Spanish in The Nutcracker, and many original works by Elizabeth Shipiatsky, Robert Royce, Angela Whitehill, and Thom Clower.
 For the 2008-2009 season she was the Ballet Mistress with Western Arkansas Ballet of Fort Smith, Arkansas.
-She is currently in her 16th year as the Assistant to the Artistic Director and Ballet Mistress with Burklyn Ballet Theatre, under the direction of Joanne Whitehill.
+She is currently in her 20th year as the Assistant to the Artistic Director and Ballet Mistress with Burklyn Ballet Theatre, under the direction of Joanne Whitehill.
 With Burklyn Ballet Theatre she has traveled numerous times to Scotland to perform in The Edinburgh Festival Fringe.
-For the past five years she has produced and directed her own full-length production of The Nutcracker.
+For the past seven years she has produced and directed her own full-length production of The Nutcracker.
 Her students have gone on to dance professionally and to dance in college dance programs such as SUNY Purchase, AMDA, The University of Arizona, and The University of Oklahoma.
 Most recently Ms. Calligan was the Co-Owner and Ballet Director of Summit Dance Academy in Parker, Colorado.

-Ryan Edward Calligan - Owner/Chief Financial Officer
+Ryan Edward Calligan -

 Ryan has over 20 years in finance and business law.
 He has successfully owned numerous entertainment companies nationwide for decades.
 With a keen eye on the nitty-gritty of operations, Ryan is a powerful and indispensable member of the VVAD team.
 The true “Wizard” behind the curtain, Ryan loves to contribute his vast knowledge of business and finance but he happily allows the teachers and dancers of VVAD to be the real stars of the show!